magic-research/InstaDrag/README.md

 This is a research project, NOT a commercial product.
 Users are granted the freedom to create images using this tool, but they are expected to comply with local laws and utilize it in a responsible manner.
 The developers do NOT assume any responsibility for potential misuse by users.

 ## TODO
 - [ ] Release inference code and model.
-We are now going through the open source procedure in the company.
-We will release the code and model after the procedure is completed (**expected 2-4 weeks**).
 - [ ] Integrate with SDXL.

+*Although we have obtained preliminary approval for open-sourcing the code, the code review process was stuck at some point due to internal circumstances.
+We are sorry for the delay, and we will release it as soon as the code review process completes.*